craigar-amazon/kmslab1/CMK-Rotation.md

 * Check that status of `$CMK_ALIAS` has changed from Pending to Enabled

-# Use CMK to Encrypt S3 objects in an Application Account
+# Task 4: Use CMK to Encrypt S3 objects in an Application Account

 ## Inputs
 * `$MY_ENCRYPTED_BUCKET`: A sandbox bucket for testing key rotation